NagariaHussain/DNW-midterm/README.md

 There are two buttons: one to add the item to the database (`Add to Database`) and a second button (`clear`) to clear all the form feilds.

 This page (rendered using the '`views/add_food.ejs`' template) can be accessed either by clicking the '`Add`' link in the navbar or by sending a `GET` request to the '`/add`' route.
-A navibar is present to let the user navigate the site easily.
+A navigation bar is present to let the user navigate the site easily.
 (R3A)

 Once the user clicks the `Add to Database` button (or in other words, submits the form), the form data is sent to the server via a `POST` request to '`/add`' route.